The Newman Catholic Center Story

 Student Advisory Board

 The Student Advisory Board serves as a sounding board and communication tool for the staff of the Newman Center.
 The board periodically meets to discuss potential new programs and reevaluates current programs.
-The current board members are:
+The Board is being reconstituted and the membership roster will be published in October 2017.

 The Newman Advisory Board has been established to be ambassadors of good will for Newman in the larger community, a body that reflects back to the Newman staff the perceptions of Newman in the larger community, a body that is supportive of the Newman staff and the programs Newman offers, and a group that assists the Newman effort in whatever ways they’re able.
 The board consists of: